lunamidori5/Midori-AI/content/howtos/by_hand/easy-setup-docker.md

 +++

 {{% notice note %}}
-It is highly recommended to check out the [docker auto installer]({{%relref "howtos/easy-localai-installer" %}}) for setting up LocalAI.
+It is highly recommended to check out the [LocalAI Manager]({{%relref "howtos/easy-model-installer" %}}) for setting up LocalAI.
 It does all of this for you!
 {{% /notice %}}

 {{% notice Note %}}